Pradumnasaraf/Saraf-AI/README.md

 ## Getting Started

 1. Clone this repository.
-2. Run `docker compose up` — this launches both the LLM model and the Next.js frontend.
+2. Run `docker compose up`.
+This launches both the LLM model and the Next.js frontend.
+(Yes, it's that simple :))
 3. Visit `http://localhost:3000` in your browser.

 ## Docker Compose Configuration